bytedeco/procamtracker/README.txt

 ==Changes==
+===November 4, 2010===
+ * Renamed the package namespace to `com.googlecode.javacv.procamtracker`, which makes more sense now that JavaCV has been well anchored at Google Code for more than a year, piggybacking on the unique and easy-to-remember domain name, but this means you will need to manually edit any old XML `settings.pct` files and rename the namespace of the classes inside
+ * `CanvasFrame` now redraws its `Canvas` after the user resizes the `Frame`
+ * Added check to `DC1394FrameGrabber` so that a "Failed to initialize libdc1394" does not crash the JVM
+ * `FrameGrabber` now selects the default grabber a bit better
+ * Made sweeping changes (for the better, but still not finalized) to `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, and `ProCamTransformer`...
+ * Fixed display issues with the mouse cursor on Windows, and made a few small cosmetic changes
+ * Now tries harder to release native memory on time

 ===July 30, 2010===
  * Fixed crash that would occur in `CanvasFrame` for some video drivers
  * Fixed crash inside the code for direct alignment caused by the ROI getting set outside the image plane